apify/actor-scraper/docs/cheerio-scraper/partials/pagination.md

 ### [](#find-actors) Finding the actors
 Now that we know the information we seek is already in the page, we just need to find it.
-The first actor in the store is `apify/web-scraper` so let's try using the search tool in the Elements tab to find some reference to it.
+The first actor in the store is Web Scraper so let's try using the search tool in the Elements tab to find some reference to it.
 The first few hits do not provide any interesting information, but in the end, we find our goldmine.
-There is a `<script>` tag, with the ID `__NEXT_DATA__` that seems to hold a lot of information about `apify/web-scraper`.
+There is a `<script>` tag, with the ID `__NEXT_DATA__` that seems to hold a lot of information about Web Scraper.
 In DevTools, you can right click an element and click **Store as global variable** to make this element available in the Console.

 ![find-data](../img/find-data.jpg "Finding the hidden actor data.")